nineinchnick/trino-openapi/README.md

 The connector currently supports only the `Page` pagination.

-To enable pagination, add a `x-pagination` section in the path's operation section:
+To enable pagination, add a `x-trino` section in the path's operation section:

 ```
 paths: